Skip to content

 Labels

-A-diagnostics Area: Messages for errors, warnings, and lints A-macros-1.2 Issues which affect macros 1.2 B-unstable Implemented in the nightly compiler and unstable.
+A-diagnostics Area: Messages for errors, warnings, and lints A-macros-1.2 Area: Declarative macros 1.2 B-unstable Feature: Implemented in the nightly compiler and unstable.
 C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-I-libs-api-nominated Indicates that an issue has been nominated for discussion during a libs-api team meeting.
 Libs-Tracked Libs issues that are tracked on the team's project board.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments